shaunzo/task-list-challenge-bp3Global/README.md

+# Notes
+# to run app
+cd into /api and run `npm run start` to start up server then cd into /ui and run ng serve
+## to run ui unit tests
+from /ui directory run `ng test`

 # BP3 Angular Frontend
 Thank you for participating in the BP3 Coding Exercise.
 This is a small Angular project that captures the essence of the type of work that we do here at BP3.